ros-infrastructure/ros_buildfarm/doc/configuration_options.rst

 * ``upload_credential_id``: the ID of the credential to upload the built packages to the repository host.

+* ``upload_credential_id_pulp``: the ID of the credential to upload the built RPM packages to the repository host instance of Pulp.

+* ``upload_host``: the hostname of the repository host where built packages shoudl be uploaded to.
+  Only affects RPM builds at present.

 * ``package_dependecy_behavior``: a dictionary with the following optional
   keys: